huge200890/multicom1.1/README.md

 c. perl setup_database.pl
 ```

-Please refer to 'Methods_reference.txt' to cite the methods that you use using MULTICOM system for publication.
+Please refer to 'cite_methods_for_publication.txt' to cite the methods that you use in MULTICOM system for publication.
+The tools can be also downloaded from their official websites.

 **(3) Configure MULTICOM system (required)**